appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ### Datasource and queries permissions

-For datasource and queries, here are the permissions that can be assigned to a user or a group -
+For datasource and queries, here are the permissions that can be assigned to a user or a group and their behaviour at different heirarchial levels:

 |  <div style= {{width:"120px"}}>Heirarchy</div> | <div style= {{width:"150px"}}> Execute </div> | <div style= {{width:"150px"}}> Create </div>| <div style= {{width:"150px"}}> Edit </div> | <div style= {{width:"150px"}}> Delete </div> | <div style= {{width:"150px"}}> View </div> |
 | --- | --- | --- | --- | --- | --- |